Why is my bank transfer delayed? 6 potential reasons

 4. Different time zones and bank cut-offs

-If you’re starting an international money transfer at the end of your work day, you need to understand that this will add extra time to your transfer.
+If you’re starting an international money transfer at the end of your workday, you need to understand that this will add extra time to your transfer.
 Your transfer typically won’t be sent until the morning of the next business day.

-The SWIFT network is a messaging network that many financial institutions use to send international transactions.
+The SWIFT payment network is a messaging network that many financial institutions use to send international transactions.
 This banking infrastructure securely transmits information and instructions for transactions through a complex and standardized system of codes.
 This helps businesses as well as individuals send and receive electronic payments regardless of the bank that they use.

 A SWIFT payment can take anywhere from 24 to 48 hours and up to five business days.